bbennett80/CHP_Traffic/README.md

     datasette database.db

-This will start a web server on port 8001 - visit http://localhost:8001/ to access the web interface.
+This will start a web server on port 8001 - visit http://localhost:8001/ to access the web interface